MicrosoftDocs/VBA-Docs/Language/Concepts/Forms/ways-to-put-data-in-a-listbox-or-combobox.md

 ---
-title: Ways to put data in a ListBox or ComboBox
+title: Put data in a ListBox or ComboBox
 keywords: fm20.chm5225251
 f1_keywords:
 - fm20.chm5225251